godotengine/godot-docs/classes/class_textedit.rst

 **Inherited By:** :ref:`CodeEdit<class_CodeEdit>`

-Multiline text editing control.
+A multiline text editor.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-TextEdit is meant for editing large, multiline text.
-It also has facilities for editing code, such as syntax highlighting support and multiple levels of undo/redo.
+A multiline text editor.
+It also has limited facilities for editing code, such as syntax highlighting support.
+For more advanced facilities for editing code, see :ref:`CodeEdit<class_CodeEdit>`.

 \ **Note:** Most viewport, caret and edit methods contain a ``caret_index`` argument for :ref:`caret_multiple<class_TextEdit_property_caret_multiple>` support.
 The argument should be one of the following: ``-1`` for all carets, ``0`` for the main caret, or greater than ``0`` for secondary carets.